Vodafone and Huawei in First European Test of a Tele-operated Vehicle

 Professor Rahim Tafazolli, Founder and Director of the 5GIC, said: “With this demonstration it shows that 5G is now a reality with transformative impact on all aspects of our lives.”

-Professor Markus Lienkamp, head of the TUM Chair of Automotive Technology, said: “We demonstrated that Tele-Operated vehicle control will be feasible with 5G.
+Professor Markus Lienkamp, head of the TUM Institute of Automotive Technology, said: “We demonstrated that Tele-Operated vehicle control will be feasible with 5G.
 This will enable new mobility concepts.”